mirainc/mira-kit/README.md

   - A list of domains your app will need to access via HTTP/HTTPS.
 - `configurable_duration`
   - type: `boolean`
   - Whether or not users can configure the duration of each presentation for your application.
-Defaults to `true`.
+Defaults to `false`.
 Set to `false` if your application has a dynamic duration defined by lifecycle_events.
+Set to `true` to use a set time duration.
 - `default_duration`
   - type: `number`
   - The default duration, in seconds, of your app's presentations.